401k Mistakes - Video Transcript

 We saw this in the early 2000s, mid 2000s with respect to the housing.
 People were investing money in houses because the returns were so good.
-And like any investment, if you're making money some place, not everybody can make money, somebody is going to lose eventually and that’s referred to today as the housing bubble.
+Like any investment, if you're making money some place, not everybody can make money; somebody is going to lose eventually, and that’s referred to today as "the housing bubble".

 People do it.
 Real estate is one.
 I popped up on the screen there gold because this is just something that’s very pertinent with respect to the discussions today.

 Today, gold is being sold as investment option.
-I’m not going to offer an opinion at this particular point in time but it's a commodity so you need to understand your risks and what you're buying, why you're buying it.
+I’m not going to offer an opinion at this particular point in time; but it's a commodity, so you need to understand your risks- what you're buying, why you're buying it.
 That’s the most important thing.

-And then of course, what's the next biggest and hottest investment that’s coming down the road?
-You know, I don’t have a crystal ball but I’m certain that there's going to be one and you just going to make sure that you understand the risks involved and the cost of cashing out of your plan to chase hot investments.
+What's the next biggest and hottest investment that’s coming down the road?
+You know I don’t have a crystal ball, but I’m certain that there's going to be one.
+Just make sure that you understand the risks involved and the cost of cashing out of your plan to chase hot investments.